-- All requests for entry of default shall be made to the Clerk of Court in writing; - The clerk shall provide notice of entry of default to each defendant or the defendant's attorney at the last known address; - A judgment of default shall not be entered until fourteen days after entry of default.
+- All requests for entry of default shall be made to the Clerk of Court in writing; - B. The clerk shall mail by regular mail provide notice of entry of default to each defendant or his or her attorney at his or her last known address; - C. A judgment of default shall not be entered until 14 days after entry of default.